JayWu22/final_project/README.md

 ## Running the Notebooks

-- Each notebook is self-contained and can be executed independently.
+- Each notebook can be executed independently.
 - If you only want to perform inference, you can skip the training code blocks within the notebooks.

 ## Example Workflow